mesfind/ml-physical/_episodes/05-timeseries.md

 {: .challenge}

-## Exercise: Decompose and Plot CO2 Time Series with Log Scale
+> ## Exercise 2: Decompose and Plot \\(CO2\\) Time Series with Log Scale

-In this exercise, you will perform time series decomposition on CO2 levels data, extract the trend and seasonal components, and plot the decomposed time series using a log scale.
+> In this exercise, you will perform time series decomposition on CO2 levels data, extract the trend and seasonal components, and plot the decomposed time series using a log scale.

-> ## Exercise 2:
 > - Decompose \\(CO_2\\) time series, extract the trend and seasonal components, and plot the decomposed time series using a log scale on the y-axis.
 >
 > > ## Solution